NormXU/NormXU.github.io/_posts/2024-09-16-diffusion-cheat-sheet.md

 - Using the **Fokker-Planck equation**, we transform the forward SDE into an **Ordinary Differential Equation (ODE)**, called the **Probability Flow ODE** **(PFPDE)**:

-Remeber, PFPDE is a deterministic process:
+Remember, PFPDE is a deterministic process:

 $$d\mathbf{x}_t = \left[ f(t) x_t - \frac{1}{2} g^2(t) \nabla_{x_t} \log p_t(x_t) \right] \, dt$$

 Interestingly, this equation lets us denoise without needing to directly solve for $$f(t)$$ and $$g(t)$$.
 By knowing only $$s(t)$$ and $$\sigma(t)$$, we can effectively denoise and sample high-quality images.

-A common question is: Why there isn't a forward PFODE process?
+A common question is: Why isn't there a forward PFODE process?

-The answer is quite straightforward.
-PFODE can only be used for sampling, not for the forward process.
-Since PFODE is a fully deterministic process, and our objective is to model a data distribution, therefore a noise injection is essential.
+The answer is simple.
+PFODE is designed for sampling, not for the forward process.
+Since PFODE is a fully deterministic process, it cannot model a data distribution without incorporating noise.
+Our objective is to model the distribution of data, and noise injection is essential for this.
+Because PFODE cannot introduce stochasticity into the forward process, the neural network is unable to learn any distribution from it.

 In practice, instead of explicitly computing the score function $$ \nabla_{x_t} \log p_t(x_t) $$, we approximate it with a neural network $$D_\theta$$.